 Will I have internet as soon as I land at Dublin Airport?

 Yes, if you install the eSIM at home and schedule it for your flight day.
-Once you turn off airplane mode at the terminal, you'll be browsing with your data, without relying on the airport's public Wi-Fi.
+When you turn off airplane mode at the terminal, you'll already be browsing with your data, without relying on public Wi-Fi or the airport's captive portal.

 Does the Ireland eSIM cover Northern Ireland?

 Not necessarily.
 Northern Ireland (Belfast) is part of the UK, not the EU, and is usually outside the Republic's plan.
-If you're going north, check that the plan includes the UK or carry a separate eSIM.
+If you're going north, it's most practical to get a plan that combines Ireland and the UK from the start.

 How many GB do I use on a weekend in Dublin?

-Very little: 1-2 GB is more than enough for two or three days, as you'll have Wi-Fi in your hotel and many pubs.
-If you make video calls or work from cafes, factor in 3 GB just in case.
+Very few: 1-2 GB is more than enough for two or three days, as you'll have Wi-Fi in your hotel and many pubs.
+If you make video calls or work from cafes, budget 3 GB just in case.

-Can I use the same eSIM for a trip to Galway or the Cliffs?
+Can I use the same eSIM for an excursion to Galway or the Cliffs of Moher?

 Yes.
-The Ireland eSIM covers the entire Republic, so you can use it in Dublin as well as on a trip to Galway, the Cliffs of Moher, or the coast.
-Only the North (Belfast) is separate.
+The Ireland eSIM covers the entire Republic, so you can use it in Dublin as well as on a trip to Galway, the Cliffs of Moher, or the west coast.
+Only the north (Belfast) is separate.

 Conclusion

-For a weekend in Dublin, an eSIM removes the only headache of the trip: arriving and not knowing if you'll have data.
-You land connected, navigate with a map in hand, and if you go to Belfast, you know the North is separate.
-Get your Ireland eSIM ready before you fly and dedicate your weekend to the pubs, not to finding Wi-Fi.
+For a weekend in Dublin, an eSIM removes the only real headache of the trip: arriving and not knowing if you'll have data.
+You'll land connected, navigate Temple Bar and Trinity College with maps in hand, and if you decide to go to Belfast, you'll know that the north is separate.
+Get your Ireland eSIM ready before you fly and dedicate your weekend to the pubs, not to searching for Wi-Fi.